InterACT Global Study Trip to Rwanda, 2025

 What would a study trip with OLAM entail?

-An OLAM study trip will expose Wexner Field Fellows to innovative Jewish and Israeli organizations and individuals working in the developing world.
+An OLAM study trip will expose participants to innovative Jewish and Israeli organizations and individuals working in the developing world.
 During the 6-day trip, we will learn about the development of Rwanda in a post-genocide reality, we will meet Rwandan individuals driving positive change, meet with OLAM partners, and learn about Rwanda’s unique ability to heal and develop after the genocide, all while exploring the underlying questions about our responsibility as Jews to the wider world.
 We will also engage in daily Jewish study and reflection.

 • Jewish learning and daily reflection & education sessions: Delve into Jewish sources to explore our responsibility to broader humanity, locally and globally